gnosis/pm-trading-db/README.md

 REST API
 -------
-GnosisDB comes with a handy RESTful API.
-Run GnosisDB, open your Web browser and connect to http://localhost:8000.
+pm-trading-db comes with a handy RESTful API.
+Run pm-trading-db, open your Web browser and connect to http://localhost:8000.
 You will get all the relevant API endpoints and their input/return data.

 RESYNC DATABASE
 ----------------